alexeykuz-sys/supermarket_project/README.md

 Fast and Fresh Supermarket is a ecommerce online supermarket.
 The website is built to allow users to access, browse and purchase the products.
-The website offers CRUD functionality that allows users to add, edit and delete products .The site is designed to be easy to navigate and use, promoting a simple layout with minimal but effective and purposeful features.
+The website offers CRUD functionality that allows users to add, edit and delete products, favourites and reviews.
+The site is designed to be intuitive and easy to navigate and use, promoting a simple layout with effective and purposeful features.

 **Project Requirements:**